Liverpool F.C. in international football: Resurgence – the Klopp years (2015–2024)

+In December 2019, Liverpool won the FIFA Club World Cup for the first time.
+After defeating Mexican club Monterrey 2–1 in the semi-final, Liverpool defeated Brazilian club Flamengo 1–0 in the final, with Roberto Firmino scoring the winning goal in both games.

 The following season, Liverpool were eliminated in the round of 16 by Atlético Madrid after a 4–2 defeat across two legs after extra time.
 Liverpool qualified for the 2020–21 edition group stage by winning the Premier League.
 The club reached the quarter-finals where they were eliminated 3–1 on aggregate by Real Madrid.
 Liverpool finished third in the 2020–21 Premier League, meaning the team qualified for the premier European competition for the fifth consecutive year.
 Mohamed Salah became the club's record goalscorer in Europe after he scored twice in a 3–2 away win versus Atlético Madrid on 19 October 2021.
 He surpassed the previous record of 30 goals by Steven Gerrard.
 Liverpool's 2–1 victory against AC Milan at the San Siro in their final group game meant they became the first English club to win all six Champions League group games in the competition's history.
 The club reached a 10th European Cup final after a 5–2 aggregate win over Villarreal in the semi-finals.
 Liverpool lost the final 1–0 to Real Madrid, which was overshadowed by the club's fans experiencing difficulties entering the stadium in Paris.